jpratt9/LetsPumpThis/readme.md

  node index.js
 ```

-Last but not least;
+###Last but not least;
-After a few PUMP if you get some shitcoins you can send me ETH for not being parasitic asshole: 0x07a067f7ed6769d7d8172e386340e83e3da16107
+After a few PUMP if you get some shitcoins, you can send me ETH for not being parasitic asshole: 0x07a067f7ed6769d7d8172e386340e83e3da16107